ibm-cloud-architecture/refarch-cloudnative-micro-socialreview/README.md

  "url": "https://xxxxx-bluemix.cloudant.com"
 }
 ```
 Then, click the "Launch" button to open the Cloudant management console.
-In the Cloudant console, create a new empty database named: **socialreviewdb**

 You can close the console now.